-The Indian-origin Trell app garnered an additional 1 million downloads in the last 24 hours.
-The upsurge of the Indian platform has come after the official announcement to ban various Chinese apps in the country.
+Indian-origin Trell app has garnered popularity as Chinese apps were banned in India recently.
+Trell is an Indian app platform, which has come after the official announcement to ban various Chinese apps in the country.

 Government of India officially announced to ban over 59 Chinese apps in the country on Monday.
 The government’s decision came in amidst the growing tensions between the two nuclear-armed nations along the Line of Actual Control (LAC).
 Moreover, the on-going health crisis caused by COVID-19 has also prompted sentiments to encourage self-reliance or the “Aatma Nirbhar Bharat”.

-Pulkit Agarwal, co-founder of Trell thanked and congratulated Prime Minister Narender Modi for taking the bold step As per a TOI report, he added, “We welcome all the Tiktok and Chinese Apps content creators with open arms to come and engage on Trell, which is 100% Indian app.
+Talking about banning of Chinese apps, Agarwal thanked and congratulated Prime Minister Narender Modi for taking a bold step.
+As per a TOI report, he said, “We welcome all the Tiktok and Chinese Apps content creators with open arms to come and engage on Trell, which is 100% Indian app.
 As the leading Indian lifestyle social app we will continue to ensure that the privacy and data of users will be protected and will remain within the boundaries of our nation.”